pythias/Stark/README.md

 * worker.max_run_count : The maximum number of runs, after the number reached the worker will restart every time.
 * worker.max_run_seconds : An integer value in seconds, specifying the maximum time the worker will restart after the time arrives.
 * worker.max_idle_seconds : An integer value in seconds, specifying the longest idle time, the worker will restart after the time arrives.
+* worker.empty_sleep_seconds : An float value in seconds, specifying the sleep time when the worker cannt get data.

 An example configuration ini file:
 ```ini